yahoochen97/yahoochen97.github.io/_pages/about.md

 Research Interests
 ------

 My research interests lie in the intersection of Bayesian machine learning and quantitative methods.
 My work spans causal inference, psychometrics, optimal treatment design and election forecasting, contributing to a richer understanding of political behavior and outcomes.
 My dissertation thesis focuses on advancing modeling and inference in Political Science with Gaussian Processes to address complex challenges in the field.
-I particularly work on improving item response theory as measurement methods, estimation of heterogeneous effects from longitudinal data, and online learning for conjoint analysis.
+I particularly study on heterogeneous treatmenet effect estimation from longitudinal data, non-parametric item response theory for political measurement, adaptive experimentation for virtual experiments and election forecasting.